 Nothing beats a big breakfast at the weekend or brunch with friends.
 From a traditional fry to pancakes and bacon, see some of our top suggestions for breakfast and brunch in Belfast.
 Try The Bar and Grill at James Street South for a brunch menu including a full cooked breakfast, brioche French toast and crépes, or enjoy a tasty breakfast at The National Grande Café including Eggs Arlington with poached eggs, smoked salmon and Hollandaise sauce on toasted brioche.

 Belfast Zoo is home to more than 1,000 animals and 150 species, many of which are in danger in their natural habitat.
-Popular attractions include the Asian elephants, Rothschild’s giraffes, California sea lions, penguins, apes and Sumatran tigers.
+Popular attractions include the Asian elephants, Rothschild’s giraffes, California sea lions, penguins and apes.

 Belfast has high street stores, family-owned businesses, designer boutiques, markets and the incredible Victoria Square and CastleCourt shopping centres – all within minutes of each other.
 Start your shopping day at St George’s Market, open from 10am, and pick up some tasty brunch while you’re there.